 From vented dryers and condenser dryers, to heat pump dryers and gas dryers, who knew clothes dryers could get us in such a spin?
-In this guide, we tackle one type of tumble dryer ─ the vented clothes dryer – to give you the lowdown of how they work, the pros and cons of using a vented option versus a non-vented machine, and explain what exactly makes it different to a condenser dryer.
+In this guide, we tackle one type of tumble dryer ─ the vented clothes dryer – to give you the lowdown of how they work, the pros and cons of using a vented option, and explain what exactly makes it different to a condenser dryer.
 Learn all you need to know about vented dryers in this Canstar Blue guide.

 What is a vented dryer?

 A vented dryer is a type of clothes dryer which applies hot air through your clothes when it tumbles inside the drum.
-This causes the water to evaporate into warm air, which is then channeled outside the machine via venting ducts (hence the name).
-These can vent either outdoors or indoors.
-Most models also offer the option of choosing between rear venting and front venting when installed, allowing you to cater to your laundry set-up.
+This causes the water to evaporate into warm air, which is then channelled outside the machine via venting ducts (hence the name).
+These can vent either outdoors or indoors, with most models also offering the option of choosing between rear venting and front venting when installed, allowing you to cater to your laundry set-up.

 Do dryers need to be vented outside?